What's Happening

 Tuesday Afternoons @ 3:30pm

 The perfect way to spend your after-school time!
-Challenge your friends!
-There's something for everyone.
-Bring your competitive spirit and creativity—it's a great opportunity to unwind, have fun, and connect with friends in a relaxed, energetic environment.
+Video games, drama games, tech challenges: there's something for everyone.
+Bring creativity—it's a great opportunity to unwind, have fun, and connect with friends in a relaxed, energetic environment.
 Don’t miss out on the fun—see you there!

 Junior Chess